In Kyrgyzstan, the yurt is a pivotal part of both the nation's past and present.Read more...

 Probably the easiest way to reach Kyrgyzstan from Australasia or Southeast Asia is to fly to Tashkent via Bangkok and then either take a connecting flight or, politics permitting, travel overland to Kyrgyzstan.

-An alternative to these services is to take the Moscow–Almaty service, train number 8, that leaves every other day on odd dates from Moscow to reach Almaty 77 hours later.
-Rather than going all the way to Bishkek or Almaty it is possible to leave any of the trains at Taraz (Dzhambul) in Kazakhstan and then enter Kyrgyzstan’s northwest Talas Province by minibus, saving six to eight hours.
+Rather than going all the way to Bishkek it is possible to leave any of the trains at Taraz (Dzhambul) in Kazakhstan and then enter Kyrgyzstan’s northwest Talas Province by minibus, saving five hours on the overall train journey.

-There are frequent services between Almaty and Bishkek by bus, shared taxi and marshroutka taking about four hours.
+There are frequent services between Almaty and Bishkek by share taxi (2,500 Kazakh tenge) and marshrutka (1,500 Kazakh tenge) taking about five hours.
+The border is open 24 hours a day.
 From Taraz (Dzhambul) there are regular minibuses that connect with Talas in Kyrgyzstan’s northwest.
-Having been closed for three years between 2010 and 2013, the Karkara Valley route between Kegen (Kazakhstan) and Ken-Suu/Tyup (Kyrgyzstan) is now open again between mid-May and mid-October.
-Public transport on the Kazakh side goes as far as Kegen from where taxis to the border can be caught.
+Having been closed for three years between 2010 and 2013, the Karkara Valley route between Kegen (Kazakhstan) and Ken-Suu/Tyup (Kyrgyzstan) is now open again between mid-May and mid-October, although the exact dates tend to vary.
+Public transport on the Kazakh side goes as far as Kegen (around $10 per person in a share taxi from Almaty) from where taxis to the border can be caught (around $10).
+On the Kyrgyzstan side, it is usually possible to find a ride 20km to the village of Sary-Tologoy for around 1,500som.
+A daily minibus runs between Sary-Tologoy and Karakol (80som).

 The northern route between Tashkent and Bishkek passes through Taraz in Kazakhstan, where there is usually a change of transport.
-A Kazakh transit visa is vital on this route.
+A Kazakh transit visa is needed for some nationalities on this route.
 To reach Bishkek from Tashkent it may well be quicker and cheaper, if the border is open, to go first to Osh via the Fergana Valley and then fly to Bishkek from there.

-From Dostlyk, near Andijan in Uzbekistan’s Fergana Valley, there are normally plenty of shared taxis running to the Kyrgyz border close to Osh, from where a minibus may be taken into the city.
-Dostlyk may be reached either from Andijan or Tashkent by shared taxi.
-There is another border crossing at Uch-Kurgan on the road between Karakol (not the Lake Issyk-Kul town) and Namangan.
-No public transport passes through here, so it is necessary to take a taxi both sides.
-There is also another Fergana Valley crossing from Uzbekistan at Khanabad, just to the south of Jalal-Abad but this was closed at the time of writing.
+From Dostlyk, near Andijan in Uzbekistan’s Fergana Valley, there are normally plenty of share taxis running to the Kyrgyz border close to Osh, from where a minibus (10som) may be taken into the city.
+Dostlyk may be reached either from Andijan or Tashkent by share taxi.
+This border is open 24 hours a day.
+There is another border crossing at Uch-Kurgan on the road between Karakol (not the Lake Issyk-Kul town) and Namangan but this tends to close periodically.
+No public transport passes through here anyway, so it is necessary to take a taxi both sides.
+There is also another Fergana Valley crossing from Uzbekistan at Khanabad, just to the south of Jalal-Abad, but this also closes periodically.
 Although there are further crossing points between the two countries in the Fergana Valley, most of these will not allow foreign travellers through as they may be designated for locals only.

-There is no regular transport along the Pamir Highway between Murgab and Osh, although private 4×4 vehicles may be hired for this route in either direction.
+There is no regular transport along the Pamir Highway between Murgab and Osh, although private 4x4 vehicles may be hired for this route in either direction.
 Travelling this route requires a Gorno-Badakhshan Autonomous Oblast (GBAO) permit in addition to a Tajik visa.
-There are shared taxis between Isfara in the Tajik section of the Fergana Valley and Batken in southwest Kyrgyzstan.
-The Kyrgyz-Tajik border between Garm and Daroot-Korgon has been mostly closed for foreign nationals for several years but it may become open at some stage in the future.
+There are share taxis between Isfara in the Tajik section of the Fergana Valley and Batken in southwest Kyrgyzstan; also between Khojand and Isfana in far south-western Kyrgyzstan.
+The Kyrgyz-Tajik border between Garm and Daroot-Korgon has been closed for foreign nationals for several years but it may become open at some stage in the future.

 There are two overland routes to and from China.
 The Torugart Pass in the southern Naryn province is technically closed to foreigners but permission to cross is granted if travellers have pre-arranged transport meeting them on the other side of the border and have documentation to prove this.
 The public bus that plies this route between Kashgar and Naryn cannot be used by foreign nationals.
 Further south, the Irkeshtam border, to the east of Sary-Tash in Osh province, permits crossing in either direction without any special conditions or documentation.
 A public bus normally runs between Kashgar in China’s Xinjiang province and Osh twice a week in both directions and takes at least 18 hours overnight.
 It is available for all to use.

 Getting around Kyrgyzstan is reasonably straightforward between the major centres – Bishkek, Karakol, Naryn, Jalal-Abad and Osh.
-Public transport tends to be a little erratic at times and some of the roads are in poor condition.
+Public transport tends to be a little erratic at times and some of the roads are in poor condition although they have noticeably improved in recent years.
 Hiring a taxi for a couple or small group for long distances is a relatively cheap and fast way of getting about.
-Self-drive car hire is almost unknown, mainly because of the complex paperwork needed.
-Given Kyrgyzstan’s pot-holed roads, its eccentric driving habits and a police force keen to extort fines from their motorised victims, it is something that is best avoided by foreign visitors anyway.
+Self-drive car hire is also slowly becoming more popular.
+Given Kyrgyzstan’s pot-holed roads, its eccentric driving habits and a police force keen to extort fines from their motorised victims, car hire is not for everyone but it undoubtedly affords a great deal more flexibility and spontaneity than is ever possible by public transport.
 Flying may be a viable option for some north–south travel as it is markedly quicker and may be only a little more expensive than travelling by road.

-Many long-distance bus services have been largely superseded by minibuses (marshrutki) running the same routes, which are considerably quicker and charge about 1½ times the bus fare.
+Other than for local city services, very few buses operate in Kyrgyzstan these days.
+Most long-distance bus services have now been superseded by minibuses (marshrutki) running the same routes, which are by and large quicker.
 Minibuses tend to congregate outside bus stations and leave when full, usually with about 12–18 passengers plus the driver.
 Some marshrutki that travel relatively short distances along fixed routes, such as those along the shores of Lake Issyk-Kul, operate rather like a local bus service and do not wait to fill up before leaving, as they constantly pick up and drop off all along their route.

 Kyrgyzstan’s taxis will go almost anywhere if you pay them: a road surface of little more than loose rocks and sheep holds little fear for the average Kyrgyz Lada or Zhiguli driver.
 Fares are loosely negotiable, but are usually about twice the bus fare multiplied by four, the number of passenger seats.
 In many instances there is no bus or minibus service and so a taxi is sometimes the only option.
 If there is a CBT network in the town or village they usually have drivers who are familiar with the funny ways of the tourist and knowledgeable about the sort of places that they wish to go.
 Taxis may be hired for less than the CBT rate in the bazaar, although this is very dependent on the language and negotiation skills of the client, as well as how desperate the driver is to find a fare.